 Many new residents, specifically those moving to the City from other states, may be confused by the requirements imposed on vehicle owners by Virginia and City law.
-In some cases, this may result in receiving a citation for failure to register with the City, failure to display a City decal, or failure to display a residential parking permit.
+In some cases, this may result in receiving a citation for failure to register with the City or failure to display a residential parking permit.
 To avoid getting a citation for any of these reasons, new residents should:

 Step 1: Registration

 Unlike residents of many other states, residents of Virginia must register both with the Virginia Department of Motor Vehicles (DMV) and their local jurisdiction.
 Registration with DMV must be completed within 30 days of moving into Virginia.
 Registration with the City must be completed within 30 days of moving into the City, includes registration for the annual personal property tax, and allows the resident to purchase a residential parking permit (if necessary).
 The City offers various options for vehicle registration.